 C++ multiset max_size

-C++ Multiset max_size function is used to get the maximum number of size a multiset container can hold.
+The max_size function in C++ Multiset is utilized to retrieve the maximum capacity that a multiset container can accommodate.

 Syntax